MichaelMarkert/GND4C/OpenRefine2JSON/readme.md

-Custom Exporter Script to generate complex JSON for GND4C workflows from an OpenRefine project
+Custom Exporter Script to generate complex JSON with repeating elements for GND4C workflows from an OpenRefine project via the Templating Export.